IEEE-NITK/Return_Of_The_Snake/README.md

 The primary objective of this project is to develop a real-time, fully hardware-based implementation of the classic Snake game on the Nexys4 DDR Artix-7 FPGA platform using Verilog HDL.
 The key goals of the project include:

 - **Design and implement a modular and scalable Snake game architecture in Verilog HDL**:
-  Emphasis is placed on reusability, hierarchy, and readability of code, which is a best practice in digital system design [^1].
+  Emphasis is placed on reusability, hierarchy, and readability of code, which is a best practice in digital system design.

 - **Utilize pushbutton-based user inputs for direction control**:
-  This involves debouncing logic and edge detection mechanisms to ensure accurate and responsive control, which is critical in interactive systems [^2].
+  This involves debouncing logic and edge detection mechanisms to ensure accurate and responsive control, which is critical in interactive systems.

 - **Generate real-time VGA signals for graphical game rendering**:
   Design a custom VGA controller to drive a 640×480 resolution display using standard 25.175 MHz pixel timing and color encoding techniques.
-This aligns with hardware VGA protocols detailed in FPGA application literature [^3].
+This aligns with hardware VGA protocols detailed in FPGA application literature.

 - **Implement collision detection and dynamic game logic in hardware**:
   This includes FSM-based tracking of the snake’s position, detecting interactions with boundaries and self, and adjusting the game state accordingly in real-time.